Open Science Days 2025 – program and registration

 Session host: Nicoló Dell’UntoProfessor, Archaeology

-15:45-16:30: The politics of archives for Open Science
+15:45-16:30: The politics of archives and Open Science

-Session host: Ekaterina ChertkovskayaResearcher, Environmental and Energy Systems Studies
+Ekaterina ChertkovskayaResearcher, Environmental and Energy Systems Studies

 16.30 – Poster mingleand reception.